 If a piano hasn’t been tuned in many years, or is brand new and hasn’t been tuned for a year or two, it will usually be very “flat.”
 The strings won’t be tight enough to vibrate at high enough speeds to play the correct notes when played.
 I’ve come across pianos so flat the that when I play the A key, what actually sounds is G#, or even a G natural in some cases!
 This is the “basic pitch level.”
 A piano can sound pretty good, and even be “in tune” with itself, but out of tune with the rest of the world.
 Drastic changes in humidity and temperature can also make the basic pitch of the piano go up or down without ruining the temperament and unisons.

 The “temperament” is the most difficult part of tuning.
 This area of tuning covers how all the different notes relate to each other.
 Once A440 is set perfectly, how should the F below A sound compared to it?
 How should A220 sound compared to it?
 All 12 tones of the octave must be set perfectly to that first A440.
 There are many complications and there have been many theories and methods to setting a good temperament over the years.
 Basically, one must divide up the 12 notes of the octave into 12 equal and pleasing intervals for the temperament to be correct in the modern world of music (many temperaments through history have not been equal, but that’s what we generally used today).
+This is most commonly used if you check Norcal Music & Arts Center for Sunnyvale music school.
 Many modern tuners use computer programs on a device to help set a really good temperament while tuning.

 The third element of tuning, which is the element the guitar tuning app completely failed to pick up is the purity of unisons.
 Most notes on a piano have more than one string.
 The lowest bass notes have one string, the “tenor section” has two per note, and the rest of the piano has three strings for every key.
 If those strings aren’t tuned exactly the same, that key will sound out of tune all by itself.
 If one string is off even a little bit, the sound of the note will have an audible “roll” or “shimmer” to it.
 This is usually the first part of the tuning that will go out.
 I tune pianos that are rented for concerts and events.
 Sometimes I end up tuning the same piano a week or only a few days apart and usually the temperament and overall pitch of the piano is fine, but the unisons will have to be corrected.